The Answer (band): Never Too Late

 The band finally began to establish some inroads with American audiences when they signed with the indie label The End Records for U.S. distribution.
 As part of the agreement, the Answer released an EP in 2008 called Never Too Late, which contained a track from Rise as well as a song, "Highwater or Hell", that would appear on their forthcoming full-length album Everyday Demons.
 Also aiding their visibility, the group were named as the opening act for the North American leg as well as the European leg of AC/DC's Black Ice World Tour which began 28 October 2008.

 Everyday Demons

-In June 2008 they played a short set at the Isle of Wight Festival.
+In June 2008, they played a short set at the Isle of Wight Festival.
 A few days later they went to L.A. to record their second album with John Travis.
 Everyday Demons is now commercially available worldwide.
 Sharing mixing duties are Tim Palmer and Mike Fraser.

 Tour with AC/DC

-The Answer opened for AC/DC on the 2008 and 2009 legs of the Black Ice World Tour, and was probably the most worldwide exposure the band has received to date.
+The Answer opened for AC/DC on the 2008 and 2009 legs of the Black Ice World Tour, arguably acting as the most worldwide exposure that the band has received to date.